What is great history teaching?

 Is it passion for the past?
 Creativity in the classroom?
 The courage to follow students’ questions - even when it means throwing out the lesson plan?

-Historian Anna Clark speaks with experienced teachers and university educators from across
+Hear experienced teachers and university educators from across Australia share what great history

-Australia about what great history teaching really looks like in the primary and secondary school
+teaching can look like in the primary and secondary school classroom.

 From building strong relationships with students, to self regulation and being able to say "I need more information and I'll get back to you."

-And the key skills history teachers pass on to students.
-Like asking and answering good questions,
+And, what are the key skills that great history teachers pass on to students?

 Research mentioned in this episode